 Also of interest is that Yorktown Heights has more people living here who work in computers and math than 95% of the places in the US.

 Yorktown Heights is one of the most well-educated cities in the nation.
-44.19% of adults in Yorktown Heights have at least a bachelor's degree.
+47.26% of adults in Yorktown Heights have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

+Yorktown Heights is a very ethnically-diverse town.
 The people who call Yorktown Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yorktown Heights residents report their race to be White, followed by Asian.
-Important ancestries of people in Yorktown Heights include Italian, Irish, European, German, and English.
+Yorktown Heights also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 25.35% of the town’s residents.
+Important ancestries of people in Yorktown Heights include Italian, Irish, German, English, and French.

 The most common language spoken in Yorktown Heights is English.
 Other important languages spoken here include Spanish and Italian.